Theatre Writing Credits

 TV comedy drama in development with Big Talk and Rupert Everett

 James was one of the writers on BBC Studios Sketch Comedy Writing Intensive 2021

 James was shortlisted for BBC Studios Writers Academy 2020

 Audio Drama Writing Credits

-In development; audio drama exploring gender identity and the pop music; commissioned and produced by Pier Productions for BBC Radio 4's United Kingdoms; broadcast on BBC Radio 4 on 31st January 2022.
+Audio drama exploring gender identity and the pop music; commissioned and produced by Pier Productions for BBC Radio 4's United Kingdoms; broadcast on BBC Radio 4 on 31st January 2022.
 Listen here.

 Audio drama co-commissioned by Menagerie Theatre Company and Cambridge University; produced October 2020.